Pećanac Chetniks: Collaboration with occupation and quisling forces

 On 7 October 1941, Pećanac sent a request to the head of the Serbian puppet government, Milan Nedić, for trained officers, supplies, arms, salary funds, and more.
 Over time his requests were fulfilled, and a German liaison officer was appointed at Pećanac's headquarters to help coordinate actions.
 On 17 January 1942, according to German data, 72 Chetnik officers and 7,963 men were being paid and supplied by the Serbian Gendarmerie.
 This fell short of their maximum authorised strength of 8,745 men, and included two or three thousand of Mihailović's Chetniks who had been "legalised" in November 1941.
 In the same month, Pećanac sought permission from the Italians for his forces to move into eastern Montenegro, but was refused due to Italian concerns that the Chetniks would move into the Sandžak.
+Pećanac Chetniks of Jovan Škavović were intermediaries in handover of 365 captured Partisans to Germans from Chetniks of Draža Mihailović in village of Slovac between Valjevo and Lajkovac.
+At least 261 of those would be executed by Wehrmacht in Valjevo on November 27.

 In April 1942, the German Commanding General in Serbia, General der Artillerie Paul Bader, issued orders giving the unit numbers C–39 to C–101 to the Pećanac Chetnik detachments, which were placed under the command of the local German division or area command post.
 These orders required the deployment of a German liaison officer with all detachments engaged in operations, and also limited their movement outside their assigned area.
 Supplies of arms and ammunition were also controlled by the Germans.
 In July 1942, Mihailović arranged for the Yugoslav government-in-exile to denounce Pećanac as a traitor, and his continuing collaboration ruined what remained of the reputation he had developed in the Balkan Wars and World War I.

 Pećanac Chetniks committed some of the cruelest crimes of collaborationist troops, even if they are responsible for less murders than members of Mihailović's Chetniks and other German auxiliaries such as the Serbian State Guard and Serbian Volunteer Command.
 Crimes of the largest scale occurred in the villages of Melovo and Mijovac, near Leskovac on 5 and 6 February 1942.
 Pećanac Chetniks killed eight members of the same Romani family in Melovo, which included killing children.
 In the next days the same force shot 44 Romani civilians in Mijovac, including women and children.
 Pećanac Chetniks also arrested other Romani people and handed them over to the Germans.
-Any Yugoslav Partisans and their sympathizers were either executed by Pećanac's forces when captured or they were handed over to the Germans who either shot them or sent them to internment camps.
+In districts of Niš and Toplica, Pećanac's forces executed 148 Partisans and their supporters, as well as, handing 160 of them to Germans.